 Strategically Leveraging Life Insurance for Tax Planning

-If structured in a tax-efficient manner, life insurance policies can minimize overall taxes for Canadians in several ways:
+If structured in a tax-efficient manner, life insurance policies can minimize overall taxes for Canadians in six ways:

 Tax-Free Death Benefits